Horgix/click-count-infra/README.md

 It would be nice to use the built-in Gitlab Docker registry

-## Gitlab CI variables

-Could be cool to define Gitlab CI variables from the API

 ## Cleanup Gitlab CI builddir

 Have to add a step that **always** run to clean /tmp gitlab build directories

-## Mesos UI

-Maybe deploy a nicer Mesos UI ?

 ## AWS Keys rights